wangziqi2013/wangziqi2013.github.io/_posts/2021-08-31-amoeba-cache.markdown

 version_mgmt:
 ---

+**Comments:**

+1. I would say Sec 2.2 and Figure 3 have presentation issues, and both are misleading.
+   The motivation of this paper is that access locality varies greatly among applications, and different access locality favors different block sizes, so it is important to be able to support different block sizes.
+   In Sec 2.2 and Figure 3, however, the author seems to suggests that there is a trade-off between bandwidth and miss rate (i.e., access locality), which I think distorts the case and effect relation.
+   The problem is that miss rate (access locality) is intrinsic to the application, and bandwidth is simply just a derived quantity based on the miss rate and the block size.
+   Why would you put miss rate and bandwidth as x and y axis, and use block size as the variable in Figure 3?

 This paper proposes Amoeba Cache, a tag-less cache architecture that supports multiple block sizes.
 The paper is motivated by the fact that in conventional caches, it is often the case that spatial locality within a block is low, such that the block is underutilized during its lifecycle between fetch and eviction.